TerenceFenton/Audio_Recorder/README.md

 - wave
 - shutil
 - pydub
+- time
+- Threading
-- datetime
+- Pynput

-Currently the program only records for 2 seconds.
-However current features include;
+The program to date is now feeling like a real audio recorder!
+Current feature include;
 - MP3 file output
 - Sends files to downloads directory in os system
-- labels the files with the date and time produced
+- Labels the files with the date and time produced

-Further features to implement;
 - Button press start
 - Button press end
-- Make file save always active
+- Cross platform (should be)

+Further features to implement;
+- Simplify the code with a class system (mainly so that I can practice coding classes)
+- Start frontend actual interface (I've never done that before, how exciting)